flari949/COSC349/README.md

 University of Otago COSC349 Cloud Architecture

 ## Windows Access
-Due to a Vagrant issue, access on a windows machine required the open virtualbox manager application instance
+Due to a Vagrant issue, Vagrant functionality on a windows machine requires the Oracle VM Virtualbox Manager application be open.

 ## Project Description
 This application aims to integrate the functionality of three seperate virtual machines in an expandable manner.